Dfredude/my_blog/content/posts/post_1.md

 The key to learn it, is by starting small, in fact in 1969 the Internet was born, and definitely was much smaller.
 As a matter of fact it was just a connection between two computers!
 If you think how to computers communicate with each other, you'll easily get that all they do is sending bits of data one another through a copper wire.

-## So what are the obstacles nowadays?
+## So what are the obstacles when learning how the internet works nowadays?

-> 1. • Gigantic size of the Internet
+> 1. • Gigantic size of the Internet (Very complex due to the size)
-> 2. • Understanding of communications
+> 2. • Lack of understanding communication's building blocks
-> 3. • Learning the protocols that entail the Internet
+> 3. • Understanding all the protocols that entail the Internet

 # Understanding the Internet